-The Oklahoma Legislature established the School Bully Prevention Act with the express intent of prohibiting peer student harassment, intimidation, and bullying.
-This includes, but is not limited to, any gesture, written or verbal expression, or physical act that a reasonable person should recognize will:
+70 Okla.
+Stat. § 24-100.3(C) of the School Bullying Protection Act defines the terms "harass, intimidate, or bully," as including, but not limited to, any gesture, written or verbal expression, or physical act that a reasonable person should recognize will:

-- harm another student; - damage another student's property; - place another student in reasonable fear of harm of the student's person or damage to the student's property; - insult or demean any student or group of students in such a way as to disrupt or interfere with the Technology Center's education mission of the student or other students.
+- A. Harm another student; - B. Damage another student's property; - C. Place another student in reasonable fear of harm to the student's person or damage to the student's property; or - D. Insult or demean any student or group of students in such a way as to disrupt or interfere with the school's educational mission or the education of any student.